fernandodonea/MinimalOS-StorageManager/README.md

 - **Delete File**: Frees the blocks occupied by a file.
 - **Defragmentation**: Compacts memory to optimize storage and reduce fragmentation.

+## Input Format

+The program accepts input in a specific format.
+For detailed input specifications, refer to the [Input Format Specification](./InputFormatSpecification.md).

 ## How to Run

 1. Clone the repository: